To create effective desired business outcomes, they must be measurable and attainable. This is where outcome software can help.

 Customer Experience

 A desired outcome model is a powerful way to align your business goals with your customer’s needs.
-By defining clear OKR, it also enables you to measure the effectiveness of your customer success strategy by providing direction on how to achieve those goals.
+By defining clear Outcomes and Key Results (OKR), as well as measurable service industry KPIs, or KPIs relevant for your particular business, you will be able to measure the effectiveness of your customer success strategy by providing direction on how to achieve those goals and identifying how these successes should be measured.
 However, determining the best way to reach your desired outcomes depends on the type of business you have and your customers.
 It also depends on the metrics you track to determine your success or failure.

 If you want to improve a user experience, for example, you must test whether your new design works by measuring the impact on measurable metrics.
 In addition, your team will need to be able to communicate effectively with stakeholders to find the simplest path to your desired outcomes.